minhDtran/CleaningData/CodeBook.md

 Next, I describe the steps I took for my data transformations in order to produce my tidy data set , and to write the tidy data set to a my test file located in my C drive.

-1. Step one is to merges the training and the test sets to create a training data frame.
+1. Step one is to merges the training of x , y , and subject data sets to create a training data frame.
-   From my train directory in my c drive "c:/dung/github/UCI HAR Dataset/train", I read the X Train data set, Y train      data  set, and subject train data set .
+   From my train directory in my c drive "c:/dung/github/UCI HAR Dataset/train", I read the X train data set, Y train      data  set, and subject train data set .
 I then bind them all together by the column binds.
-   This is my R code swhoing the combining:
+   This is my R code showing the combination
      setwd ("c:/dung/github/UCI HAR Dataset/train")
      train1 <- read.table ("X_train.txt",header=FALSE)
      ncol (train1)